Click here for Package Travel and Linked Travel Arrangements

 c) you pay any outstanding balance payment, an amendment fee of £75 per person transferring, as well as any additional fees, charges or other costs arising from the transfer; and

-d) the transferee agrees to these Terms & Conditions and all other terms of the contract between us.
+d) d) the transferee agrees to these booking conditions and all other terms of the contract between us.

 Important Note: Certain arrangements may not be amended or transferred after they have been confirmed and any alteration could incur a cancellation charge of up to 100% of that part of the arrangements.
 Air Passenger Duty will always be non-refundable.